Levviata/levviata/README.md

 # 𓂀 ∞ ⛧

 I'm Levviata, modder and spriter.
-I mainly do minecraft mods but I have done Terraria mods and a game.
+I mainly do minecraft mods but I have done Terraria mods and a jam game.
 Sometimes I'm nice and I make things for everyone.

-- Minecraft Java Mods and Modpacks
+- Minecraft Java Mods and Modpacks (usually 1.12.2)
   - https://github.com/Levviata/Levviatas-Nuclear-Tech-Modpack
   - https://modrinth.com/user/Levviata